At a Glance

 - Other info: Contact Elen de Lacy for informal discussions about the role.

-We are Public Health Wales – the national public health organisation for Wales.
-Our purpose is ‘working together for a healthier Wales\’.
-We exist to help all people in Wales live longer, healthier lives.
-With our partners, we aim to increase healthy life expectancy, improve health and well-being, and reduce inequalities for everyone in Wales, now and for future generations.
+We are Public Health Wales โ the national public health agency in Wales.
+Our purpose is \โWorking together for a healthier Wales\โ.
+We exist to help everyone in Wales live longer, healthier, happier lives.
+Together with our partners, we work to increase healthy life expectancy, improve health and well-being, and reduce inequalities for everyone in Wales, now and for future generations.

-Together, our teams work to prevent disease, protect health, and provide leadership, specialist services and public health expertise.
-We are the main source of public health information, research and innovation in Wales.
-Never more has public health been so important as we come through the Coronavirus pandemic, face the challenges of the cost-of-living crisis and tackle and prevent the harmful effects of climate change.
+Our teams work to prevent disease, protect health, and provide leadership, specialist services and public health expertise.
+We are the leading source of public health information, research and innovation in Wales.
+In a world facing complex health challenges, our work has never been so important.

-Our organisation is guided by our Values, \’Working together, with trust and respect, to make a difference\’.
-We are committed to creating an inclusive workplace that values equality, diversity and inclusion.
-We welcome applications which represent the rich diversity of the communities we serve and from those wishing to work part time or on a job share basis.
+We are guided by our Values, \โWorking together, with trust and respect, to make a difference\โ.
+We are committed to building an inclusive workplace that values equality and diversity.
+We welcome applications which represent the rich diversity of the communities we serve and are supportive of flexible working arrangements, including part time roles and job sharing.

 To find out more about working for us and the benefits we offer please visit https://phw.nhs.wales/careers/